logiclrd/lights/README.md

 ```

 I investigated NTP time synchronization as well, because I'm not sure how reliable the wall clock is on a Banana Pi M64, but I've decided to give it the benefit of the doubt.
 The NTP synchronization code is committed to the repository but I'm not currently using it.

+Finally, this all needs to go into a case.
+[That's a different project](https://github.com/logiclrd/OpenSCADDesigns/tree/main/Light%20Controller%20Case), involving OpenSCAD and a 3D printer. :-)